daviddavdavid/odin-recipes/README.md

 In this project I will learn to make my own projects with HTML.
-Later on it will be styled with CSS.
+Later on it will be styled with CSS. d